+Ø for organic A food product marked with the red Ø is state-certified organic.
+This means the authorities have audited the farm or company that has produced, processed, packed or labelled the product.

-Annual organic exports have recorded double-digit growth in recent years.
-Germany, Sweden, China and France are the biggest markets.
+The Danish export of organic products set a new record in 2022, doubling the numbers in nine years.
+Germany, Sweden, the Netherlands, and China are the biggest markets.

-Source: Statistics Denmark, 2023
+Source: Statistics Denmark, 2024

 FRILAND HAM IS A FREE-RANGE SUCCESS

 The story of Friland started with a group of farmers who wanted to create an organic alternative to intensive pig production.
 The piglets were to be born in huts on free-range pasture and raised with a strong focus on animal welfare and consideration for the pigs' natural behaviour.

-Friland is now Europe's biggest organic meat company with responsibility, integrity and safety as the main values More than 25 years later, Friland is now Europe's biggest organic meat company where responsibility, integrity and safety are still the main values.
+Friland is now Europe's biggest organic meat company with responsibility, integrity and safety as the main values

+More than 25 years later, Friland is now Europe's biggest organic meat company where responsibility, integrity and safety are still the main values.

 Friland's organic pigs are exported all over the world.
-The population of one food-loving, European country has a particular fondness for them - and that's France, where Friland sends 44% of its exports.
-The ham is especially popular among French consumers because of the high, state-controlled organic standard, the professionalism of the farmers and the reliable, uniform quality deliveries.
-A TRUE ENTREPRENEUR NEVER GIVES UP Thise Dairy sold just 100 litres of milk in its first weeks on the market.
+The population of one European country of conscious consumers has a particular fondness for them - and that's Germany, where Friland sends 46% of its exports.

+The ham is especially popular among German consumers because of the high, state-controlled organic standard, the professionalism of the farmers and the reliable, uniform quality deliveries.

+A TRUE ENTREPRENEUR NEVER GIVES UP

+Thise Dairy sold just 100 litres of milk in its first weeks on the market.
 But, with the spirit of a true entrepreneur, the little dairy was determined not to give up, even though consumers did not yet seem ready for its premium organic products.

 That was in 1988.
 Today, the dairy is the second biggest in Denmark and exports all over the world.

 Thise is still based in the small town in northern Denmark, where it all began with a handful of organic dairy farmers and a dairyman.

 Their vision was to pour their milk into their own cartons rather than sell it off as conventional milk to the large dairy companies.
 They started with just two products - and unimpressive sales.

 Life at Thise is very different nowadays.
-With 385 products in the range and 225 employees in the dairy, Denmark's second largest dairy is not only successful on the home market.
-Around 30% of turnover comes from exports, primarily to neighbouring markets and, increasingly, to China.
-Case by Thise Dairy It all began with a handful of organic dairy farmers and now they have more than 385 products
+With 300 products in the range and 290 employees, Denmark's second largest dairy is not only successful on the home market.
+Around 30-35%. of turnover comes from exports, primarily to neighbouring markets and, increasingly, to China.

+Case by Thise Dairy

+It all began with a handful of organic dairy farmers and now they have more than 300 products

 The Danish terroir stretches far to the north and is something special.
 It's no secret that fish and seafood from the North Atlantic around Greenland and the Faroe Islands are widely regarded as some of the best in the world.
 In Denmark, the countryside provides more gastronomic opportunities.

 Danish farmers and food producers always operate to the limits of what is possible.
 Denmark's northern location has a strongly seasonal climate with lots of light in the summer but rarely intense heat.
 Because the country is surrounded by water, the winters are generally mild.

-Many initiatives are underway to strengthen Denmark's growing terroir awareness Terroir refers to the special conditions that give a food product its particular characteristics - the interaction between the soil, climate, genetics, production processes and the local food culture.
+Many initiatives are underway to strengthen Denmark's growing terroir awareness

+Terroir refers to the special conditions that give a food product its particular characteristics - the interaction between the soil, climate, genetics, production processes and the local food culture.